 ‘That looks so tough,’ I say to Manisha, one of our porters who’s fallen into step with me.

 With a group of eight other trekkers, and a team of nine female porters, we’re on our way through Nepal’s famous Annapurna Mountains on Intrepid’s 15-day Annapurna Base Camp trek.
 We’re only a few days in, but the higher in altitude we get the more porters we see weighed down by heavy loads with just about everything you could think of: gas canisters, heads of cabbage, camping equipment, bottles of beer and tubes of Pringles.

 ‘Many of the trekking companies here don’t have weight restrictions,’ Manisha tells me.
 ‘They just load up their porters with as much as they can carry.
 I’ve seen people carrying 100 kilograms (220 pounds) along the trail’.
-Manisha is 23 years old and from Pokhara, a smaller city west of Nepal’s capital.
+Manisha is from Pokhara, a smaller city west of Nepal’s capital.
 She’s been working as a porter with Intrepid for two years, during which she’s also found time to finish her degree in microbiology, learning about the plants, birds and environment here in these mountains.
 One day she hopes to work as a trekking leader.

 Seeing female porters in Nepal isn’t really the norm; the trekking industry here is very much male-dominated.
 Women are generally considered to be not strong enough, not fast enough.
 We pass a few other women on the trail, overloaded with heavy goods, and their expressions set in steely determination.
 But they look strong to me.